Barbecue Beef Biscuit Cups

 A few weeks ago I got to share with you a family-favorite freezer meal, my Savory Italian Biscuit Cups!
-Today, I bring you a different twist on that same biscuit cup idea – this time, Beefy Barbecue Biscuit Cups!
+Today, I bring you a different twist on that same biscuit cup idea – this time, Barbecue Beef Biscuit Cups!

 Now, I’m going to warn you up front, the ingredient list may sound just a wee bit strange.
 But stay with me on this one.